 Long-term care in a nursing home averages $8,821 per month in the United States, according to Genworth.
 Of course, the specific amount varies depending on the services and location of care.
 The private pay rate at Autumn Leaves averages about $6,000 each month.

 As you look at costs, one or more of the following options may be best for your loved one’s situation.
-For example, some families use personal savings first and then later qualify for Medicaid coverage.

 Often, retirement funds or savings accounts are one of the first sources of income used to cover care costs.
 Make sure you understand all the personal resources your loved one has.
 This may include a 401K, IRA, or other retirement accounts, as well as savings, stocks, and bonds.